dwesterwick/SPTQuestingBots/README.md

 **Initial PMC Spawn Overview:**
 * PMC's will spawn immediately when the countdown timer at the beginning of the raid reaches 0 (Thanks to Props for sharing code from DONUTS!).
-* The number of initial PMC's is a random number between the min and max player count for the map (other mods can change these values)
+* The number of initial PMC's is a random number between the min and max player count for the map (other mods can change these values).
+* Only a certain (configurable) number of initial PMC's will spawn (currently 6) at the beginning of the raid, and the rest will spawn as they die.
-* PMC's will spawn in actual EFT player spawn points using an algorithm to spread bots out across the map as much as possible
+* Initial PMC's will spawn in actual EFT player spawn points using an algorithm to spread bots out across the map as much as possible
 * The PMC difficulty is set by your raid settings in EFT

 **Known Issues for Initial PMC Spawns:**
-* Rogue and Raider spawning doesn't work correctly
 * In maps with a high number of max players (namely Streets), Scavs don't always spawn when the game generates them
-* In maps with a high number of max players (namely Streets), performance can be pretty bad
+* In maps with a high number of max players (namely Streets), performance can be pretty bad if your **max_alive_initial_pmcs** setting is high
-* Noticeable stuttering for the first few seconds of the raid
+* Noticeable stuttering for the first few seconds of the raid if your **max_alive_initial_pmcs** setting is high
 * Only solo PMC's spawn

 **Planned Improvements for Initial PMC Spawns:**
-* Adding a config setting for capping the initial PMC spawn count (for people with lower-end PC's)
-* Maintain a min/max PMC count vs. raid ET in case the initial PMC spawns are below the max player count for the map
 * Add random PMC group spawns